fortunegbai/Portfolio/README.md

 ## Case Studies

 ### 2025-05 (updated 2026-09): [Where PLG Homepages Lose Users: A Microsoft Clarity Acquisition-Funnel Analysis](https://github.com/fortunegbai/Where-PLG-Homepages-Lose-Users-A-Microsoft-Clarity-Acquisition-Funnel-Analysis)
- - *A heatmap and session-replay analysis of Microsoft Clarity's own homepage, tracing where 45,221 clicks landed and where visitors tried to act but got nothing back, then turning those patterns into two prioritized product decisions, a metrics plan, and a statistically sized A/B test.*
+ - *A heatmap and session-replay analysis of Microsoft Clarity's own homepage, tracing where 45,221 clicks landed and where visitors tried to act but got nothing back, then turning those patterns into two prioritized product decisions, a metrics plan, and a proposed A/B test, with the traffic it would need to give a reliable answer worked out in advance.*

 ### 2025-04: [Wise Usability Test](https://github.com/fortunegbai/Wise-Usability-Test)
  - *A usability study of the Wise app for Nigerian users, revealing UX pain points and actionable product recommendations.*